When you are running short on time, prepping fruits and veggies for a meal is the last thing you want to do.

 Frozen vegetables retain their nutrients almost as well as their fresh counterparts.
 In fact, freezing fruits and vegetables can actually preserve the greatest quantity of nutrients.

-Don't get me wrong, fresh fruits and vegetables are king, but for those times when they aren't an option - here are my favourite ingredients to buy frozen instead of fresh:
+Don't get me wrong, fresh fruits and vegetables are king, but for those times when they aren't an option - here are my favorite ingredients to buy frozen instead of fresh:

 Cutting a full crown of broccoli can be super messy, and you usually end up with green bits everywhere.
 Frozen broccoli will save you the mess.